Explore Police Officer Education Options

 - Emergency response

 Continuing education is also required for police officers and detectives.
-Many agencies pay all or part of the tuition for officers to earn a degree in criminal justice, justice administration or public administration, and pay higher salaries to those who earn such degrees.
+Many agencies pay all or part of the tuition for officers to earn a degree in criminal justice, justice administration, or public administration, and pay higher salaries to those who earn such degrees.
+Online degrees allow those working as police officers already the flexibility needed, and the education is considered just as good as traditional classroom education.

 Police Officer Salaries

-According to the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook, the median national annual salary for police and detectives is $56,980.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+According to the U.S. Bureau of Labor Statistics’ 2022 Occupational Employment Statistics, the median national annual salary for police and sheriffs is $65,790.
+Actual law enforcement salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.

 In a large department, police officers may be promoted to detective or to a specialty area of police work, such as juvenile justice administration.